eindrayaye/super-java_ExceptionHandling/README.md

 These are exception which is inheriting from RuntimeException that is sub class of Exception.

-It is not necessary to handle uncheckedexception if u dont handle them it will be handed by jvm
+It is not necessary to handle uncheckedexception if u dont handle them it will be handed by jvm.

+* ArrayIndexOutOfBoundsException

+* NullPointerException

+* NumberFormatException

+* FileNotFoundException,

+* SecurityException